renepacchaux/huntington-bank-pavilion/README.md

-I quickly assumed the aim of bringing in ticket sales.
-I will explain how we incorporated it into our next steps.
---

-We creatively sensed where to go, but it was reactive.
-How do we communicate boundaries?
-I sketched out the first steps toward a final prototype.
---

-My third on-paper sketch contained a venue layout map.
---

 Having to deal with bad weather, no umbrella, acquiescing to seat squatting, or just getting lost in navigation are examples.
 Interviews that the team and I conducted point to the importance of experience-ruiners.
 Moments that lose the fun of the concert or lose the core experience are looming.
 --